luixt/FinancialLiteracy-FlashCards/README.md

 ## Notes

-It was challenging to make the animation of the card flipping correctly.
-At first it was even hard to come up with the right logic to display only 1 face at a time.
-I also experienced many bugs when trying to set up the "next" button function.
-However, I found it useful to separate the cards into its own component.
+I experienced extreme challenges behind the logic of the shuffle button, it was probably the most difficult element among the different features implemented.
+I had to find a way to logically implement a randomizer that would alter the array of questions, without presenting any functional bugs.
+I had to reference external resources and search for help to overcome this challenge.

 ## License